4300 N Josey Ln Suite 100 Carrollton, TX 75010

 A soft tissue graft can reduce further recession and bone loss.
 It can sometimes cover exposed roots to protect them from decay.
 This may reduce tooth sensitivity and improve the aesthetics of your smile.
 Whether you have a soft tissue graft to improve function or aesthetics, patients often receive the benefits of both: a beautiful new smile and improved periodontal health — your keys to smiling, eating, and speaking with comfort and confidence.

-What are the facts about Fluoride?
+What are the facts about fluoride?

-In nearly every U.S. community, public drinking supplies are supplemented with sodium fluoride because the practice is acknowledged as safe and effective in fighting cavities.
+In nearly every U.S. community, sodium fluoride supplements public drinking supplies.
+The practice is safe and effective in fighting cavities.
+Some private wells may contain naturally fluoridated water.

 Fluoride is a safe compound found throughout nature-from the water we drink and the air we breathe to many kinds of foods.